Analyzing Intelsat (OTCMKTS:INTEQ) & Lithium Co.. (OTCMKTS:LTUM)

 Profitability

-This table compares Intelsat and Lithium Co..’s net margins, return on equity and return on assets.
+This table compares Lithium Co.. and Intelsat’s net margins, return on equity and return on assets.

 |Net Margins